GRNDHOUSE

 GRNDHOUSE came to us with a story we had heard before.
 Their agency had been working on the platform for months.
 Every update said the same thing: almost there, just finishing up, 90% complete.
 It never shipped.

 When we assessed the codebase, we found what we usually find in these situations: a project that held together in demos but fell apart under real conditions.
-Core functionality was incomplete.
-What existed was fragile.
-The 90% figure was, at best, wishful thinking.
+Core functionality was incomplete, what existed was fragile, and the 90% figure was, at best, wishful thinking.

 The founders had already burned through significant runway waiting for a launch that never came.
 They needed someone who would tell them the truth about where things actually stood, and what it would genuinely take to get to production.